Korean Peninsula, Asia/Pacific

 The advancement of the North Korean nuclear weapons program has created significant global controversy.
 Due to this, the United Nations imposed sanctions against North Korea because of its refusal to cease its nuclear evolution.

-Internally, the human rights watch has referred to North Koreans as “some of the world’s most brutalized people” because of the heavy political and economic restrictions placed upon its citizens.
+Internally, Human Rights Watch has referred to North Koreans as “some of the world’s most brutalized people” because of the heavy political and economic restrictions placed upon its citizens.

 Current nuclear capability: Believed to be able to miniaturize nuclear warheads to fit on ICBM missiles